Dynamics NAV¶

 SeS('DataGridView').DoClickCell("Gmunden", "City");

-Rapise has complete support for Dynamics NAV grids/tables.
-It recognizes Dynamics NAV grids as DynamicsNAVTable object.
-Rapise can record user clicks on cells and also provides API to get the number of rows, columns, get column name by index.
+Rapise offers complete support for Dynamics NAV grids/tables.
+It recognizes Dynamics NAV grids as DynamicsNAVTable objects.
+Rapise can record user clicks on cells and also provides an API to get the number of rows and columns, and to get column names by index.

-When you click on a cell in a table Rapise records column name and value in the cell.
+When you click on a cell in a table, Rapise records the column name and value in the cell.
 The generated click step looks like:

 RVL